I heard a phrase recently while listening to a podcast.

 The Terrible Cost

-So, as we listen to our pastors, teachers, and writers speak of how “doctrine divides“, or how our speaking against Liberalism or Modernism or Progressivism is “not helpful”, or how it promotes division and “tribalism”, keep in mind what it actually costs the church when they look the other way.
+So, as we listen to our pastors, teachers, and writers speak of how “doctrine divides“, or how our speaking against Liberalism or Modernism or Progressivism is “not helpful”, or how it promotes divisions and “tribalism”, keep in mind what is actually being said.

 Image by CountryGirl1 from Pixabay

-Leave a Reply
+Leave a comment